LLNL/sundials/doc/shared/sunadjoint/SUNAdjoint_Introduction.rst

 :math:`f_y \equiv \partial f/\partial y \in \mathbb{R}^{N \times N}` is the Jacobian with respect to the dependent variable, and :math:`f_p \equiv \partial f/\partial p \in \mathbb{R}^{N \times N_s}` is the Jacobian with respect to the parameters (:math:`N` is the size of the original IVP, :math:`N_s` is the number of parameters).
-When solved with a numerical time integation scheme, the solution to the continuous adjoint IVP are numerical approximations of the continuous adjoint sensitivities
+When solved with a numerical time integration scheme, the solution to the continuous adjoint IVP are numerical approximations of the continuous adjoint sensitivities

 .. math::